Animal Profile

 RECOMMENDATIONS:: Adult only home

 BEHAVIOR SUMMARY:: Oreo was lying on his perch as the assessor approached, body and face tense with his ears forward and his tail wrapped tightly around his body.
 Oreo made eye contact when spoken to and he squinted his eyes and flattened his ears as the kennel door opened.
 Oreo tolerated petting along his head and back with the assess-a-hand while growling and backing away slowly.
 Pick up was not attempted at this time to reduce stress.
-Due to prior owner history (see separate notes) and a bite/scratch history, we feel that this cat should be released for rescue at this time.
+1/23/26 Although very wary initially, with time and a considerate, gentle approach, Oreo has now warmed up to the shelter environment.
+Oreo was lying in the back of his kennel as the assessor approached, body and face relaxed with his ears forward and his feet and tail tucked.
+Oreo made eye contact with a soft expression when spoken to and he stepped forward with a low body and tail to greet the assessor as the kennel door opened.
+Oreo sniffed the assessor's hand when offered and he allowed petting along his cheeks and chin while leaning in, rolling over onto his side and then standing back up with his tail raised and pilo-erect along the base.
+Pick up was not attempted at this time to reduce chances of escalation and due to his size and weight.
+Due to prior owner history (see seperate notes) and a bite/scratch history, we feel that this cat will do best in an experienced cat parent home with adults only.